 Includes 5 bowls.
-Largest bowl has an 8 qt. capacity.
+Largest bowl has an 8-quart capacity.
 Made from a heavy stainless steel.
 Very durable.
 Includes a nonstick bottom on each bowl.
 Nice range of sizes on the bowls.
 Comes with a bonus recipe book.
 Deep rather than wide.
 Nest nicely in the cabinet.

 Set doesn't include lids for the bowls.

 Extra-wide lip on the bowls makes gripping a little easier.
 Lids create an airtight seal with an extra push in the middle, making them great take on the go bowls.
 Silicone nonslip bottoms.
 Deep and practical shape.
-3 bowls in sizes 1.5, 3, and 5 qts.
+3 bowls in sizes: 1.5, 3, and 5 quarts.
 Stackable for storage.

 Lids can be a little tricky to seal and have a tendency to warp in the dishwasher.